Spiking neurons as predictive controllers of linear systems: Results

 \subsection{The controller as a recurrent spiking neural network}

-We now focus on the example activity of a predictive control of an SMD with a network of four neurons, as shown in Fig.~\ref{fig:activity}.
-A visual representation of the structure of this network is shown in Fig.~\ref{fig:network}.
+We now focus on the example activity of a predictive control of an SMD with a network of four neurons, as shown in Fig.~\ref{fig5}.
+A visual representation of the structure of this network is shown in Fig.~\ref{fig2}.
 In this example, we want to show the network's performance, spikes, voltage traces, and errors.
 To bring all four neurons to spike, we choose a slightly more complex target $\mathbf{z}$, which spans positive and negative values.
-The control task and the network are set up in the same way as the previous SMD example (Fig.~\ref{fig:main}D).
+The control task and the network are set up in the same way as the previous SMD example (Fig.~\ref{fig4}D).

 In each timestep of the simulation, the neurons compute spiking and non-spiking losses, accounting for the future state of the system in $f$ seconds, and its distance towards the target.
 The distance to the target considered in these losses is represented as the predictive error.
 When its value is large enough, the neuron's threshold is reached, and a spike is produced to minimize it.
 In turn, this minimizes the actual error, allowing the position of the mass to approach the target position.
 The sudden changes in value of the predictive error are caused by the voltage traces of the neurons reaching their threshold, and thus temporally coincide with the spike events.
 Each spike is a direct control input.
 It is scaled by the matrix $\mathbf{B}$ by a different amount for each neuron, and mapped as a positive or negative contribution to the velocity in $\mathbf{x}$.
 Between spike moments, the system evolves as an open loop system, without any control signal in input, following its intrinsic dynamics.
 The control loop is closed each time a spike is produced and mapped onto the velocity.
 Since each spike is modeled as a Dirac delta function, the corresponding change in velocity is instantaneous and the control naturally exploits the intrinsic dynamics of the plant to minimize the predictive error.
+At time $T=20$ seconds, we inject noise in the voltage of each neuron, which can cause them to reach their threshold independently from the computed loss.
+The local nature of the spiking rule helps with preventing this noisy spiking to affect the resulting control performance.